Reporting Right Livelihood

 A journalism grant scheme to promote impartial and high-quality reporting on the work of 'Alternative Nobel' Laureates

-A total of five small grants for journalists will be disbursed in 2017.
-The grants will cover reasonable travel, accommodation and communication costs related to the selected story, as well as a modest honorarium.
-All successful applicants will be requested to sign a grant agreement prior to disbursement of funds and provide adequate justification for the costs incurred upon the completion of the assignment.
+A total of eight small grants for journalists is being disbursed in 2017.
+The grants cover reasonable travel, accommodation and communication costs related to the selected story, as well as a modest honorarium.
+All successful applicants were requested to sign a grant agreement prior to disbursement of funds and provide adequate justification for the costs incurred upon the completion of the assignment.
 Should reporting not take place for reasons other than force majeure, the Foundation reserves the right to revoke the funding.

 Use of materials